-Karnataka government cancels online classes for students till Class 5
+Karnataka government cancels online classes for students till Class 7

 The Madras High Court did not grant an interim stay on online classes for school students in Tamil Nadu.

-The Karnataka government on Wednesday said online classes for students from kindergarten to Class 5 should stop with immediate effect, PTI reported.
+The Karnataka government on Thursday said there will be no online classes for students till Class 7, ANI reported.
+A day earlier, the state government had said that online classes for students from kindergarten to Class 5 should stop with immediate effect, PTI reported.
 It also said that collecting fees for online classes should also be stopped.

 Schools across the country have been shut since March 25 due to the coronavirus pandemic, and several of them have been conducting online classes during the lockdown.
 In May, the Centre had said that the decision to reopen schools and colleges will be taken in July, part of the second phase of ‘Unlock 1’, which is what the phase-wise procedure of easing lockdown restrictions has been called.